Zazalng/Pudel/README.md

 # Puddle

-Puddle is an AI chatbot application developed in Java, designed to provide users with an interactive and enjoyable chatbot experience.
-It is built upon the JDA library, enabling seamless integration with Discord, where users can engage in conversations with the bot.

 ## Motivation

 The inspiration behind Puddle's creation stems from the discontinuation of the highly regarded Eli bot, developed by a talented developer.
 Recognizing the need for a replacement, Puddle was conceived to carry on the legacy of Eli, ensuring users could continue to enjoy a similar chatbot experience.